dt-orders/customer-service/README.md

 ## Build Docker Images and push images to a repository

-Use the provided Unix shell scipt that will build the docker image and publish it.
+Use the provided Unix shell script that will build the docker image and publish it.
 There are three versions that will be built.
 Optionally pass in the dockerhub repo name.

 Just call: `./buildpush.sh`

 For example: `./buildpush.sh`

+# LaunchDarkly Feature Flags

+This application has also been build with the [LaunchDarkly Java SDK](https://docs.launchdarkly.com/sdk/server-side/java).
+This is to demo "in-place" changes to application.

+If you don't need LaunchDarkly, then there is no impact - it will only be enabled if you setup the LaunchDarkly KEY set as a Docker environment variable.
+See `Run Docker Image` section below.

+Be sure to setup the LaunchDarkly Dynatrace integration](https://docs.launchdarkly.com/integrations/dynatrace) as well to get LaunchDarkly changes pushed to Dynatrace.